Rakeshakp/react-notes-app/README.md

 # react-notes-app
-add notes to  a notes app and if u want delete you are notes u can
+add notes to a notes app and if u want delete you note you can

+see the app in below link